Building Bridges Project

 - Teacher CPD - we develop exclusive resources for teachers to use with their students to ensure that they get the most from their involvement with the project, and to ensure that the activities on the project can be disseminated to students who have not been directly involved.

 - Academic research - researchers from Sheffield Hallam University are undertaking thorough research throughout the three years of the project to study its impact on everyone involved.
 Their findings will be used as a model for expanding this programme nationally and internationally.

 Who can take part?

-Building Bridges is funded entirely by the BG Group, and is currently open to non-fee-paying schools in the London boroughs of Brent, Kensington and Chelsea, Southwark, Wandsworth and Westminster.
+Building Bridges is funded entirely by the BG Group, and was open it its first year to non-fee-paying schools in the London boroughs of Brent, Kensington and Chelsea, Southwark, Wandsworth and Westminster.
 The project is expanding in its second year to include selected schools in Reading.